 The Singular “Fruit” Of The Spirit

 We understandably get this misquoted often: We say “fruits” of the Spirit a lot.
 We teach these things (love, joy, peace, patience, etc.) like they’re all different.
-It’s a reasonable mistake.
+It’s a reasonable mistake, but it’s wrong.

-In reality, they are different “things” – as in, I would define “joy” differently than I would “peace”.
-However, when talking about the Holy Spirit being present in our lives, they’re not different… They’re all the same fruit from the same branch!
+In reality, they are different “things” in that, I would define “joy” differently than I would “peace”.
+However, when talking about the Holy Spirit being present in our lives, they’re not different at all—they’re all the same fruit from the same vine!

-Kinda like the many little parts of the cones on my neat but ridiculous little tree out front.
+It’s kinda like the many little parts of the cones on my neat but ridiculous little tree out front.
 It’s more helpful to think of them as “parts” of the same single fruit.
-Often, if I’m wanting to imagine a more tasty fruit than a pine cone (bleh), then I think of them as the flavors that combine to make the taste of a true Christian – some Holy Spirit flavor.
+Often, if I’m wanting to imagine a more tasty fruit than a pine cone (bleh), then I think of them as the flavors that combine to make the taste of a true Christian—some Holy Spirit flavor.
 Ha!